 Bake until set but jiggles slightly in centre, about 70 minutes.
 Turn off the oven and leave inside for 1 hour.
 Transfer to wire rack and cool in its water bath.
 Remove from water.
 Cool to room temperature.
 Chill overnight or up to 2 days.
 Remove spring form pan before serving.

-This cheesecake freezes well in its springform pan, covered with aluminum foil.
+Tip: This cheesecake freezes well in its springform pan, covered with aluminium foil.
 Freeze for up to 2 weeks.

 • whipped cream

 • sautéed apples or an apple pecan or pear topping